Protecting Your Organization – Insider Threat Prevention

 You can either rely on users to lock their desktops or take a proactive approach that doesn’t interfere with their work.
 IT admins will place a lockout policy on the machines, but usually it’s at least 10 minutes before the desktop locks, which leaves plenty of time for someone to access the physical machine and transfer files from the user account.

-The alternative is to have a device that auto-locks the desktop when the user walks away, and then unlocks when the user is close.
+The alternative is to have a device that auto-locks the desktop when the user walks away.
+Then the PC unlocks when the user is close again.
 The automotive industry already uses this technology to auto-lock cars when the owner walks away.
 Now we can do the same with your office computers.

 Use an Access Management Solution like GateKeeper for Seamless Insider Threat Prevention

 Gatekeeper provides you with a way to auto-lock the desktop.
 With our new hardware version – the Halberd, the user can just carry it on their person.
 When they walk away, the desktop locks, and when they move in range, Gatekeeper technology automatically unlocks it.
 You can set the range, so the user must be anywhere from inches in proximity to 30 feet away.

 This technology protects you from outsider threats from tailgating and any malicious attacker who can access the physical machine.
 Your IT admins can still set auto-lockouts on the computers.
 However, Gatekeeper accounts for human error, which can cause immeasurable damage.

 With Gatekeeper, you don’t interfere with user productivity because they can access their desktop whenever they are in close proximity.
 You still need other security logs and procedures in place.
 But Gatekeeper stops the threat of unauthorized data theft based on someone accessing an unsupervised machine.
-See how GateKeeper is being used by healthcare IT to protect computers in clinics and hospitals.
+See how GateKeeper’s insider threat prevention solution is being used by healthcare IT to protect computers and PHI in clinics and hospitals.
+Check out some happy GateKeeper reviews by other clinicians.